nh-server/switch-guide/docs/extras/nandrestore.md

 	AutoRCM prevents fuses from being burnt.
 If autoRCM was installed ever since the NAND backup you are restoring, you don't need to worry about this.

-	1. In Hekate's main menu, navigate to `Tools` and go to the bottom of the page where you will find a button called `Archive bit - autoRCM`
+	1. In Hekate's main menu, navigate to `Tools` and go to the bottom of the page where you will find a button called `Archive bit - AutoRCM`
-	2. Select the `autoRCM` button, and you will see `ON` written next to it.
+	2. Select the `AutoRCM` button, and you will see `ON` written next to it.
 This means AutoRCM is enabled.